 The Governance First concept stipulates that going forward, given the current economic pressures on roads authorities, sharing should be seen as the default position and not one that must be demonstrated as being preferable to the status quo in lengthy business cases developed over a number of years.
 This view is fully supported by the programme's political body, the Strategic Action Group (SAG), and the Minister for Transport.

 This new approach to developing shared services was first communicated to the national roads community at an event in February 2014, where it was compared to the currently accepted way of thinking on collaboration - that one must first identify "candidate" projects and develop detailed business cases to demonstrate why an authority should share, often without accepted baselines or ability to measure gain.
-The event also drew attention to the fact that, despite current economic pressures, there is no requirement at present to demonstrate why an authority should continue to 'go it alone', and that the time is now right to change our business culture in relation to this.
+The event also drew attention to the fact that, despite current economic pressures, there was at that time no requirement at present to demonstrate why an authority should continue to 'go it alone', and that the time was now right to change our business culture in relation to this.

 By flipping the approach on its head, as it were, and setting up a governance arrangement first, prior to looking at specific area of a service where authorities could share, roads authorities could avoid common issues and barriers.
 They could benefit from working under a formal governance 'umbrella' where a common vision for the service could be agreed and options for working collaboratively could be explored.